 In order to awaken a reading culture in the average engineer, we will attempt to list our top 9 books—outside the engineering discipline—which we believe everyone must read to widen their perspective on communication, socializing, entrepreneurship and professional development.
 So stay tuned as we describe each book and why you should consider reading it.

 The Top 3 Motivational Books for engineers

-In need of some inspiration about your career choice, taking decisions, or on how to live a rewarding life, then look no further than these 3 books right here.
+In need of some inspiration about your career choice, making decisions, or on how to live a rewarding life, then look no further than these 3 books right here.

 How to Win Friends and Influence People by Dale Carnegie

 Engineers can be quite antisocial and tend to keep to themselves in gatherings.
 This classic by Dale Carnegie teaches you about making friends and leveraging friends to influence your reality.
 Its popularity means you may have heard about it one time or another but if you haven’t yet picked a copy, we implore you to do so now to learn its timely lessons.

 The Seven Habits of Highly Effective People by Stephen Covey

 Here is another classic motivational text you must consider reading in other to reduce procrastination, get time management right and learn how the greats succeeded against all odds.
 This timeless classic has been quoted by a lot of successful individuals as the motivation behind their relentless drive to work effectively in their respective industries.
 This means that you too can gain a lot from its lessons to achieve success in your professional life.

 Leadership and the Art of Conversation by Kim Krisco